How Paula’s Choice AHA Exfoliants Work

 Dry, uneven skin, or red, raised bumps on your arms and legs: Anti-aging shouldn’t stop at your face.
 A luxurious body moisturizer enriched with antioxidants and skin-restoring ingredients can make a beautiful difference.
 Our RESIST Skin Revealing Body Lotion 10% AHA offers all that plus the 10% glycolic acid to help remove built-up dead skin on the surface of your body as it moisturizes, softens the look of crepe-like skin, and revives a healthy glow.

-It’s also excellent for diminishing the look of raised, hard red bumps that often show up on the arms and legs.
+It’s also excellent for diminishing the look of raised, hard red bumps that often show up on the arms and legs, and is suitable even for skin prone to Keratosis Pilaris.
 Hello, sleeveless tops, goodbye to embarrassment over those unsightly bumps!

 How to Use an AHA Exfoliant

 It often takes some experimenting to see which AHA works best for you.
 Some people can use higher concentrations without a problem, while others find that lower concentrations work best, and some find that alternating between higher and lower strengths of AHA is the ideal.
 Our RESIST Skin Resurfacing & Smoothing Set is perfect for that.
 Although daily exfoliation is optimal, depending on how your skin responds, you might find that exfoliating every other day works best for you.

 Here’s how to work an AHA exfoliant into both your morning and evening routines, but keep in mind you may find that exfoliating only once per day (usually at night) works great, too:

 Same order as above, except your daytime moisturizer is replaced with your nighttime moisturizer and eye cream (You can use your eye cream during the day too, but you will need to apply a sunscreen over it.)
 It’s also fine to apply your AHA exfoliant to your undereye area.